by Jim W. Dean, VT Editor … with Press TV, Tehran

 In this episode of The Debate, Press TV has conducted an interview with Jim W. Dean, a managing editor and columnist of the Veterans Today, from Atlanta, and Edward Peck, a former US ambassador to Iraq, from Washington, to discuss Iraqi government forces’ recent gains in the Mosul liberation operation.

-Posted by Jim W. Dean, Managing Editor on February 23, 2017, With 446 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on February 23, 2017, With 451 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.